abprogramming/esp8266-thermostat/README.md

 # What is needed for the hardware?
 I'm using Wemos D1 and D1 Mini boards for developing, but I guess other ESP8266 boards will also do the job if they have enough GPIO pins available.
+So you'll need two of them if you also want a client.
-Besides that you'll need:
+Besides that you'll need these, I grabbed them at eBay:
-- Two Dallas DS18B20
+- Two Dallas DS18B20 temperature module or component (the "standalone" component will also do, since the internal pullup resistor is good enough)
+- A relay module
+- A logic level shifter.
+ESP8266 uses 3.3V logic level, relay modules use 5V, but fortunately ESP8266 has a 5V out pin.
+The easiest and cheapest way is to build your own from a 2N7000 or similar MOSFET and two resistors.